GameServerManagers/LinuxGSM-Docs/developers/developing-lgsm.md

 Here are the command functions you might need to alter when adding a new server:

 * command\_install.sh - Server installation must work properly
-* command\_update.sh - if the given game supports updates \(might required to add a file for that matter, for now, we use to add a single file for install and update, like for TeamSpeak 3\).
+* command\_update.sh - if the given game supports updates \(might be required to add a file for that matter, for now, we use to add a single file for install and update, like for TeamSpeak 3\).
 * command\_details.sh - Server details need to be displayed properly
 * command\_monitor.sh & monitor\_gsquery.sh, gsquery.py & gsquery.py - You'll need to read carefully and understand this code before altering it.
 * core\_getopt.sh - You will define available commands in this one, displayed when the user runs `./gameserver` without an argument.
 Either use an existing opt or make a new one if needed.